 2. Take an Interview New

-How Adaptive Testing Works in TOEFL 2026
+How Adaptive Testing Works in the 2026 TOEFL Format

 New TOEFL 1-6 Scoring Scale (2026) Explained

-Example: Reading 5.0 + Listening 5.5 + Speaking 4.5 + Writing 5.0 = Average 5.0 → Overall band = 5.0
+Score calculation example: Reading 5.0 + Listening 5.5 + Speaking 4.5 + Writing 5.0 = 20.0 ÷ 4 = Overall band 5.0

 | Band Score | Level | What It Means | Approx. Old Score (0–120) |